pzawadzk/Behavioral-Cloning/README.md

 My model is inspired by a paper from [NVIDIA](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) [1] which describes a successful ConvNet architecture for training a self-driving car.
 I use this architecture as a starting point.
 Compared to the NVIDIA model, my model has one less convolutional layer and one less fully connected layer.
 Removing the last convolutional layer and one fully connected layer significantly speeds up the training and leads to similar validation errors.
-The convolutional filter sizes and number of filters are the same as in the NVIDA paper.
+The convolutional filter sizes and number of filters are the same as in the NVIDIA paper.
 The input image size is only slightly different than in the paper (200x60 vs 200x66 px).

 Because my training data set is three orders of magnitude smaller than the one used by the authors (~minutes vs 72 hours) over-fitting is an issue.
 To prevent over-fitting I introduce two regularization strategies:

 1. All but the last convolutional layer are followed by a 2x2 MaxPool layer.
-To preserve the layers output sizes the stride in convolutional layers is reduced from two to one.
+To preserve the layers output sizes, I reduce the stride in convolutional layers from two to one.
 2. All convolutional layers are followed by a dropout layer.

 In addition to the above changes, the output layer is followed by hyperbolic tangent to limit steering angle predictions to [-1, 1] range.